SPORTS PASSION

 Stadiums such as Boca Juniors "Bombonera", or River Plate' s "Monumental", are considered true sports cathedrals, as they have witnessed legendary matches and have seen some of the world's most famous sportsmen, such as Diego Maradona or Lionel Messi.

-The clothing, songs, flags and customs that take place in the run-up to each sporting event are an attraction in themselves.
+The outfits, songs, flags, and traditions that surround each sporting event are captivating experiences themselves.

 The tradition of sports and the competitive spirit are part of the City's history.
-Celebrities like Juan Manuel Fangio (in motorsports), Manuel Ginobili (in basketball), Gabriela Sabatini or Guillermo Vilas (in tennis), Luciana Aimar (in Hockey), Messi and Maradona, marked a before and after with their extraordinary talents displayed on this side of the continent.
+Celebrities like Juan Manuel Fangio (in motorsports), Manuel Ginobili (in basketball), Gabriela Sabatini or Guillermo Vilas (in tennis), Luciana Aimar (in Hockey), Messi and Maradona, have marked a turning point with their extraordinary talents showcased on this side of the continent.

 Buenos Aires is known as a high-level sports venue, offering everything from paddle tennis in well-known clubs to tennis tournaments in its famous stadiums.
 The Campeonato Argentino Abierto de Polo, also known as the Abierto de Palermo or simply El Abierto, is the largest interclub competition in the world and the fifth oldest in the world.